aafthxb/Embiggen-Your-Eyes-Parallax/README.md

 * **🌌 Astronomy Picture of the Day (APOD):** Discover a new, breathtaking picture of our universe every day.
 * **🌍 Earth Comparison:** Compare satellite images of Earth from two different points in time, side-by-side.
 * **🖼️ Space Gallery:** Explore a comprehensive gallery of images from NASA's database, all in one place.
+* **🟠 Celestial Bodies:** Explore the 2d maps of some of the popular celestial bodies in space.

 ## 🛠️ Getting Started: Running Locally
 To get a local copy up and running, follow these simple steps.